JamesChapmanNV/NFL_Database_App/README.md

 **Running the application**

+1.)
+Ensure that the python modules mentioned in /src/python/requirements.txt are installed

+2.)
 Navigate to /src/ and execute the following command to display the help and possible options in using the application.
 ##
     python3 python -h